Podcastindex-org/imagine/README.md

 # imagine
-Image resizer and object storage.
+Image resizer for object storage.

 This is a script that takes a feed id and an image url as arguments on the command line, resizes the image to 2400px, 1200px, 600px and 300px, then moves them to object storage (minio expected) /data location.
 It expects the bucket folder to be /feed.